Frequently Asked Questions

 - Associate B2 Members are tour operators, travel agents or organizers that do not operate tour programs themselves, but book into other members' programs.

 - Affiliate Members are companies or individuals with an interest in supporting Antarctic tourism and IAATO Objectives.
 This category includes port agents/ship agencies, government tourism bureaus/tourist boards, expedition management service providers, conservation organizations and product/service providers.

 There are a number of advantages of traveling with an IAATO member.
-Membership in IAATO is, in essence, the "seal of approval" of an outstanding company.
-In 2011 IAATO celebrated its 20th year of advocating, promoting and practicing safe and environmentally responsible private sector travel to Antarctica.
-The association has set forth stringent guidelines and rigorous operational protocols to ensure that travel to the region is not only safe but also that all of the necessary precautions are taken to minimize impact on the environment and wildlife.
-All of our members share this commitment to the region.
-This self-regulation is combined with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
+In 2011 IAATO celebrated its 20th year of advocating and promoting safe and environmentally responsible private sector travel to Antarctica.
+IAATO's operational guidelines, which are based on the Antarctic Treaty System, including the Antarctic Treaty and the Protocol on Environmental Protection to the Antarctic Treaty, along with IMO Conventions and similar international and national laws and agreements, are designed to promote travel to the region that is not only safe but also that all of the necessary precautions are taken to minimize impact on the environment and wildlife.
+IAATO's members share this commitment to the region.
+This commitment is combined with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
 As a result, there has been virtually no discernable impact on the environment in the 40+ years that tourism has been taking place to the region.

 ARE THE LARGE CRUISE SHIPS ALLOWED TO GO TO ANTARCTICA?
 IF SO, ARE THESE OPERATORS MEMBERS OF IAATO?